JarbasAl/learn-portuguese-skill/README.md

 Since this is a teach portuguese skill we need to implement some logic,

-Mycroft's TTS system will be configured for english, it can not speak portuguese text, the awesome [translate skill ](https://github.com/jcasoft/translate-skill) from jcasoft uses google TTS for this, let's use his code to add a ``say_in_portuguese(text)`` method!
+Mycroft's TTS system will be configured for english, it can not speak portuguese text, the awesome [translate skill ](https://github.com/jcasoft/translate-skill) from jcasoft uses google TTS for this

+let's use his code to add  ``speak_portuguese(text)`` and ``translate_to_portuguese(text)`` methods!

-We will be using this method to speak the portuguese bits
+We will now be able to speak the portuguese bits

 	from mycroft.skills.core import MycroftSkill, intent_file_handler